Homeowners Insurance

 2. Your home’s features

-Home insurance companies consider the features of every home they insure and offer discounts for anything that mitigates an increased risk of a payout on their end.
-Before you shop around for insurance companies, it will help to make a list of your home’s features and look for companies that will honor discounts for them.
-Some common features that home insurance companies look for include:
+Home insurance companies consider the features of every home they insure and offer discounts for anything that reduces their risk.
+Before you shop, make a list of your home’s features and look for companies that will honor discounts for them.
+Common features that home insurance companies look for include:

 New construction homes often get lower premiums than older homes.
-New construction is considered to have all the newest materials and built up to code, while older homes may need updates to meet certain requirements.
+New construction is considered to have all the newest materials and be built to current code, while older homes may need updates to meet certain requirements.

-A fully operating and monitored security/alarm system always ensures a reduction in premium costs.
+A fully operating and monitored security/alarm system reliably reduces premium costs.

-Home safety features, such as deadbolt safety locks, reinforced windows, and a new, soundly structured roof.
+Home safety features, such as deadbolt locks and a new, soundly structured roof.

 Smart devices can add extra safety measures.
-Video doorbells and smart locks and window sensors are common smart devices used in homes today.
+Video doorbells and smart locks are common examples.
 Companies like State Farm and Allstate offer documented discounts for smart home device integration.

-Fire safety features can include fire-resistant materials, sprinkler system, multiple fire extinguishers, and smoke and CO2 detectors.
+Fire safety features can include fire-resistant materials, a sprinkler system, and smoke and CO2 detectors.

-Green home discounts are offered to those who have environmentally friendly features in their home, like Energy Star-rated appliances or solar panels.
-If your home is a LEED-certified home, this could lower your premium.
+Green home discounts are offered to those with environmentally friendly features, like Energy Star-rated appliances or solar panels.
+If your home is LEED-certified, this could lower your premium.

 3. Third-party ratings

-Before you decide on a company, compare the ratings of a variety of companies.
-Third-party companies, like J.D.
-Power, compare insurance companies based on their performance.
-They gather information for consumers regarding premium costs, how efficient and friendly agents are, how they handle claims, and overall customer satisfaction.
+Before deciding on a company, check the ratings of several insurers from independent sources.
+J.D.
+Power compares insurance companies based on customer satisfaction, covering premium costs, agent responsiveness, claims handling, and overall experience.
 In J.D.
-Power’s most recent U.S. Home Insurance Study, Erie Insurance and Amica Mutual consistently ranked among the top performers for customer satisfaction.
-Additionally, AM Best provides financial strength ratings for insurers — an important indicator of a company’s ability to pay claims.
-The National Association of Insurance Commissioners (NAIC) also publishes complaint ratio data, which shows how frequently customers file complaints against a given insurer relative to its market share.
-Checking all three sources — J.D.
-Power, AM Best, and the NAIC complaint index — gives you a comprehensive picture of any insurer’s performance and reliability.
+Power’s most recent U.S. Home Insurance Study, Erie Insurance and Amica Mutual consistently ranked among the top performers.
+AM Best provides financial strength ratings, which indicate an insurer’s ability to pay claims.
+The National Association of Insurance Commissioners (NAIC) publishes complaint ratio data showing how frequently customers file complaints against a given insurer relative to its market share.
+Checking all three sources, J.D.
+Power, AM Best, and the NAIC complaint index, gives you a fuller picture of any insurer’s performance before you commit.

-Too many homeowners focus exclusively on premium price when comparing insurers, and that’s a mistake.
-A company that charges $200 less per year but has a poor claims satisfaction score and a high NAIC complaint ratio could end up costing you far more in time, stress, and out-of-pocket expenses when you actually need to file a claim,
+Price matters, but it shouldn’t be the only filter.
+A company that charges $200 less per year but carries a poor claims satisfaction score and a high NAIC complaint ratio could cost you far more in stress and out-of-pocket expenses when you actually need to file a claim, according to insurance analysts who study consumer outcomes.
+The NerdWallet homeowners insurance resource center and the NAIC consumer tools page both offer guidance on reading these ratings in context.

 4. Quote comparison

-Lastly, document each quote you get from each home insurance company, based on all the info you’ve gathered and submitted to them, and compare the coverage each company offers, with the premium quotes.
-Ultimately you want the best coverage for the best premium rate you can get.
-Tools like Policygenius allow you to compare quotes from multiple insurers side by side, and resources from NerdWallet can help you understand exactly what each coverage component means before you commit.
-When comparing quotes, make sure each quote reflects the same dwelling coverage limit, deductible amount, and liability threshold — otherwise you won’t be making an apples-to-apples comparison.
+Document each quote you receive, based on all the information you’ve gathered and submitted, and compare coverage side by side with premium costs.
+You want the best coverage for the most reasonable rate you can find.
+Tools like Policygenius allow you to compare quotes from multiple insurers side by side, and resources from NerdWallet can help you understand what each coverage component means before you commit.
+Make sure each quote reflects the same dwelling coverage limit, deductible amount, and liability threshold, otherwise the comparison isn’t meaningful.

 Home Insurance Cost Comparison by Coverage Type and Feature